- 1 1/3 cup warm water (about 110°F)

 Look, we all want to become master bakers.
 We spend hours on our phones, scrolling through endless Instagram photos of perfect sourdough loaves and beautifully braided challah bread.
 Clearly, the people who make these works of art have studied for decades and are blessed with some kind of superhuman powers.
 Too bad we’ll never be able to bake like them.
 But what if you could?
 What if we told you there was a recipe for a delicious, beautiful bread that was so easy to make any beginner chef could master it?

 Introducing rosemary herbed focaccia!
 This bread is perfectly soft and fluffy, while still being satisfyingly chewy.
 It’s sprinkled with a lot of delicious-smelling fresh rosemary and good, crunchy sea salt.
 Drizzle it with a little olive oil right before serving, and you’ve got a bread that will rival even the finest Instagram food blogger!
 If this is your first time working with yeast in bread, don’t be scared!

-Once your dough has risen twice and is rolled out nicely onto a 9x13 cooking sheet, the fun part begins.
-Use your fingers to poke deep dents all over the surface of the dough.
-Don’t hold back, poke deeply enough that you go all the way through to the cooking sheet!
-Drizzle a tablespoon or two of olive oil evenly all over the top of the dough, and then sprinkle evenly with some fresh rosemary needles and that lovely, crunchy sea salt.
+- Use your fingers to poke deep dents all over the surface of the dough. rizzle a tablespoon or two of olive oil evenly all over the top of the dough, and sprinkle evenly with the fresh rosemary needles and sea salt.